 On 22 September 2017, in the same set of decrees, collective bargaining was decentralized so that individual companies will work with their labour forces to come to company-wide agreements. (under the previous system, bargaining had been industry-wide).
-Furthermore, firms were able to change the length of short-term contracts.
-1294
+Furthermore, firms were able to change the length of short-term contracts.1972

 On 12 October 2017, the French government began talks to reform unemployment insurance.
-President Macron has proposed expanding the scope of those covered by the program to include people who are self-employed and people who have chosen to quit their jobs.
-The French government also allocated EUR 15 billion over five years to support adult education for the unemployed.
-1296
+President Macron has proposed expanding the scope of those covered by the program to include people who are self-employed and people who have chosen to quit their jobs.1973